rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 Communicate data in the simplest possible way just after it's created or just before it's needed.
-Use blocking or non-blocking communication, which ever you feel is simpler.
+Use blocking or non-blocking communication, whichever you feel is simpler.
 If you use non-blocking functions, call wait immediately.

 The point is to write a simple code that works correctly.